Mithun Manhas

-Mithun Manhas (born 12 October 1979) is an Indian first-class cricketer.
-A right-handed batsman, he also bowls right-arm offbreak and can keepwicket.
-He was the first ever player from Jammu and Kashmir to play in IPL.
+Mithun Manhas (born 12 October 1979) is an Indian cricket administrator and former cricketer who is serving as the president of the Board of Control for Cricket in India since September 2025.

+Previously, Manhas played first-class cricket for Delhi and Jammu and Kashmir. and later played in the Indian Premier League for Chennai Super Kings, Pune Warriors India, and Delhi Daredevils.

 Indian Premier League

 Manhas played in the Indian Premier League representing the Delhi Daredevils.
 In the fourth season of IPL, he was contracted for US$260,000 by Pune Warriors.
 In the seventh season of the Indian Premier League, he was contracted by the Chennai Super Kings.

 Domestic career

 Manhas was the captain of the Delhi side for most of the new millennium.
 He was at the helm when Delhi ended their championship drought in 2007–08, although Gambhir led the side in the semi-final and final.
-He scored 921 runs in that first-class season at 57.56.
+He scored 921 runs in that first-class season at 57.57.

 In September 2015, Manhas joined Jammu and Kashmir cricket team for 2015–16 Ranji Trophy season.